Today (May 7, 2014): Review of COMO Parrot Cay, a spa heaven in the Caribbean (Turks & Caicos).

 - Sun loungers on the beach were not comfortable, contrary to the sun loungers on the pool deck.
 Some extra cushions on the beach chairs would help a lot.

-- Beach service was virtually non existing (waiters were there but hardly noticed me).
+- Beach service was virtually non existing during my visit (waiters were there but hardly noticed me).

 - Upon arrival at the airport, I had to wait for about 20 minutes for other guests to join me for the transfer to Parrot Cay’s boat deck.
-I understand this is necessary from a logistic point of view, but somehow I don’t understand why the resort not simply transfers all their guests immediately to the dock upon arrival, where they can wait at the lounge for other guests to join them on the boat trip to Parrot Cay instead of waiting at the airport (although I realize that this may involve some extra drives for the resort).
+I understand this is necessary from a logistic point of view, but somehow I don’t understand why the resort not simply transfers all their guests immediately to the dock upon arrival, where they can wait at the lounge for other guests to join them on the boat trip to Parrot Cay instead of letting them wait at the airport for other guests to join (although I realize that this may involve some extra drives for the resort).
 This is where an exceptional resort could distinguish itself from others.
 Also, the van that was used for the transfer from the airport to the dock was far from luxurious.

 - Location: 9/10